naveedanwarbhatti/Google-Scholar-Conference-Ranker/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (You'll need to create a LICENSE file with the MIT license text).
+This project is licensed under the MIT License

 ⭐ **Like it?** Give the repo a star—helps other researchers discover the extension!